 Why Mang Inasal Sold to Jollibee

 So in order for Mang Inasal to boost it’s potential, instead of competing directly with the giant, he should join them.
 There is a saying, if you can’t beat them, join them.
-And the same thing with Jollibee, since Mang Inasal is a threat, even though it is just a fledgling little chick, Jollibee became interested in buying the company.
+And the same thing with Jollibee, since Mang Inasal is a threat, even though it is just a fledgling business that time, Jollibee became interested in buying the company.
 Most businesses do that to demolish the competition whether they will buy their competitor to integrate to their existing business or just to make them disappear into oblivion.

 Injap’s Pain in Letting Go